open-telemetry/opentelemetry-specification/specification/common/mapping-to-non-otlp.md

 Exporters to formats that don't have a concept that is equivalent to the Scope SHOULD record the attributes at the most suitable place in their corresponding format, typically at the Span, Metric or LogRecord equivalent.

-If the same attribute is specified both at the Span/Metric/LogRecord and at the Scope then the attribute value at Span/Metric/LogRecord takes precedence.